-Still the credit for the conquest of Britain belongs to Claudius.
+Still, the credit for the conquest of Britain belongs to Claudius.
 Where other family members had failed since the time of Julius Caesar, Claudius succeeded.
 The conquest began in 43 AD and took several decades to complete.
 Claudius only spent 16 days in Britain.
 Nonetheless, the conquest greatly enhanced his prestige, but this would not last.
-In total, Claudius added no less than five provinces to the Roman Empire, including Lycia, Mauretania, Noricum and Thrace.
+In total, Claudius added no less than five provinces to the Roman Empire, including Lycia, Mauretania, Noricum, and Thrace.
 Claudius also extended Roman citizenship to many of the provinces with particular favor toward his birthplace—Gaul.
 He even raised several Gaulish leaders to the rank of senator.
-Claudius’ speech on this subject has survived on an inscription from Lyons as well as in condensed form by Tactius.
+Claudius’ speech on this subject has survived on an inscription from Lyons as well as in condensed form by Tacitus.
 At the very least, Claudius changed the relationship between Italy and the provinces seeking equality for the first time in Roman history.

-Bronze Sesterius showing the Port of Ostia
+Bronze Sestertius showing the Port of Ostia

 issued by Nero